• Facebook

 Show / Hide Table of Contents

-There are situations when applications form the same/different platforms are interested to share cached data among them.
-For this purpose, dynamic data sharing can be used.
-It shares the data between various versions of an object, either from the same platforms or different platforms at runtime.
+There are situations when applications from the same/different platforms are interested in sharing cached data among them.
+Dynamic data sharing can be used for this purpose.
+This feature shares the data between various versions of an object, either from the same or different platforms, at runtime.

 • In the left navigation bar, click on Clustered Caches or Local Caches, based on the cache to configure.